Curb Racing: Car No. 43 history

+Car No. 43 results

 Car No. 27 history

 After not fielding an entry throughout most of 2007, Curb and Gary Baker purchased Brewco Motorsports prior to the fall Fontana race.
 Baker-Curb Racing took over the team's entries the same weekend, taking over for the final nine races of the season.
 The team continued running out of Brewco's shop for the remainder of 2007, and inherited a relationship with Roush-Fenway Racing to run Fords.
 The No. 27 entry would continue to be sponsored by Kimberly-Clark's Kleenex brand, who had sponsored the car since 2004, and had also sponsored Curb's No. 43 entry in four races in 2005 (with Brewco's driver Aaron Fike).
 Jason Keller drove the No. 27 in the first race for Baker-Curb, at California Speedway, finishing 17th.
 For the final eight races, Bobby East, Robby Gordon, Casey Atwood and Brad Baker drove two races apiece, with a best finish of 12th by Bobby East at Homestead.

 In 2008, the team moved into its own shop, and Brad Coleman was named the driver for the full-season.
 Kimberly-Clark brands again returned to sponsor the No. 27 Ford in most of the races, with USPS, Federated Auto Parts, and Carino's Italian Grill filling out the schedule.
 Coleman made each of the first 24 races, and was 16th in points, but had only two top-10 finishes.
 After the race at Watkins Glen, Coleman received an offer to drive for Hall of Fame Racing in the Sprint Cup Series, and left Baker-Curb as a result.
 David Gilliland drove the No. 27 at Michigan, with Burney Lamar running at Bristol.
 Gilliland returned to the No. 27 at Auto Club Speedway, and Atwood made his only start in the car at Richmond.
 Starting at Dover, Keller took over the No. 27 for the final seven races of the year, in preparation for a full-time run in 2009.
 The best run for the No. 27 in 2008 was 9th with Coleman at Las Vegas.

 For the 2009 season, Kimberly-Clark products returned to sponsor 34 of 36 races in the No. 27 Ford with Jason Keller running full-time.
 The team ran unsponsored at Watkins Glen, while USPS returned to the car at Homestead.
 Keller ran all the races, and finished 8th in points, recording eight top-10 finishes.
 The team's best finish was 6th at Iowa in August.
 After the season, Kimberly-Clark left the team and Keller departed for TriStar Motorsports.